pylhc/pylhc.github.io/docs/procedures/rigid_waist_shift.md

       </p></details>

 - [ ] <details class="nodeco"><summary>Trim in the Opposite Waist Shift Knob</summary>
-      <p> Trim the prepared knob in the machine, for the other direction (waist right/left of IP).
+      <p> Trim the prepared knob in the machine, for the other direction (waist right/left of the IP).
       </p></details>

 - [ ] <details class="nodeco"><summary>Scan the Colinearity Knob</summary>